-- 7. Volcanic eruption, ash clouds, and/or detection of sulfur gases: hydrogen sulfide (H2S) or sulfur dioxide (SO2) in the cabin.. - (a) If only H_2S or SO_2 is reported, ask the pilot if volcanic ash clouds are in the vicinity. - (b) The smell of sulfur gases in the cockpit may indicate volcanic activity that has not yet been detected or reported and/or possible entry into an ash-bearing cloud.
-H2S, also known as sewer gas, has the odor of rotten eggs.
-SO2 is identifiable as the sharp, acrid odor of a freshly struck match.
+8. Volcanic eruption, ash clouds, and/or detection of sulfur gases in the cabin: hydrogen sulfide (H2S) or sulfur dioxide (SO2).

+(a) If only $H_2S$ or $SO_2$ is reported with no reported volcanic ash clouds, ask the pilot if volcanic ash clouds are in the vicinity.

+(b) The smell of sulfur gases in the cockpit may indicate volcanic activity that has not yet been detected or reported and/or possible entry into an ash-bearing cloud. $H_2S$ , also known as sewer gas, has the odor of rotten eggs. $SO_2$ is identifiable as the sharp, acrid odor of a freshly struck match.

-Pilots may forward PIREPs regarding volcanic activity using the format described in the Volcanic Activity Reporting Form (VAR) as depicted in the AIM
+Pilots may forward PIREPs regarding volcanic activity using the format described in the Volcanic Activity Reporting Form (VAR) as depicted in the AIM b.
+Also, solicit PIREPs regardless of weather conditions when:

-- b.
-Also, solicit PIREPs regardless of weather conditions when: - 1.
-A NWS or ATC facility indicates a need because of a specific weather or flight assistance situation. - 2.
-Necessary to determine flying conditions pertinent to natural hazards (mountain passes, ridges, peaks) between the weather reporting stations. - 3.
-The station is designated as responsible for PIREPs in an offshore coastal area. - c.
-In-Flight specialists must solicit sufficient PIREPs to remain aware of flight conditions. - d.
+1. A NWS or ATC facility indicates a need because of a specific weather or flight assistance situation.

+2. Necessary to determine flying conditions pertinent to natural hazards (mountain passes, ridges, peaks) between the weather reporting stations.

+3. The station is designated as responsible for PIREPs in an offshore coastal area.

+c.
+In-Flight specialists must solicit sufficient PIREPs to remain aware of flight conditions.

+d.
 To solicit PIREPs within a specific area, broadcast a request on NAVAIDs, transcribed broadcast facilities, or a selected communications frequency.